xp44mm/Notebook/F#/Programming with Objects.md

 ### Working with null Values

 The keyword `null` is used in programming languages as a special, distinguished value of a type that represents an uninitialized value or some other kind of special condition.
-In general, null isn’t used in conjunction with types defined in F# code, although it’s common to simulate null with a value of the `option` type.
+In general, null isn't used in conjunction with types defined in F# code, although it's common to simulate null with a value of the `option` type.
 For example:

 ```F#
 > let parents = [("Adam", None); ("Cain", Some("Adam", "Eve"))];;
 val parents : (string * (string * string) option) list = ...
 ```

 Reference types defined in other .NET languages do support null, however; when using .NET APIs, you may have to explicitly pass null values to the API and also, where appropriate, test return values for null.
 The .NET framework documentation specifies when null may be returned from an API.
-It’s recommended that you test for this condition using null value tests.
+It's recommended that you test for this condition using null value tests.
 For example:

 ```F#
 match System.Environment.GetEnvironmentVariable("PATH") with